Bonthu-Namo-Sai-Reddy/Smart-Water-Monitoring-and-Alerting-System/README.md

 1) Clone the Repository : git clone https://github.com/yourusername/Smart-Water-Quality-Monitoring-and-Alerting-System.git
 cd Smart-Water-Quality-Monitoring-and-Alerting-System

-3) Upload Code to Arduino & ESP32
+2) Upload Code to Arduino & ESP32
 Open arduino_code.ino in the Arduino IDE and upload it to Arduino.
 Open esp32_code.ino in the Arduino IDE and upload it to ESP32.

-4)Connect Hardware & Power On
+3) Connect Hardware & Power On

-5)Monitor Water Quality & Get Alerts 🚨
+4) Monitor Water Quality & Get Alerts 🚨

 📜 License
 This project is licensed under the GNU General Public License v3.0.